-Megan A. Boudewyn, Ph.D., University of California Davis Medical Center, will target the brain circuits that underlie disabling language comprehension deficits in schizophrenia, using a non-invasive method called transcranial
+Megan A. Boudewyn, Ph.D., at the University of California Davis Medical Center, will target the brain circuits that underlie disabling language comprehension deficits in schizophrenia, using a non-invasive method called transcranial direct current stimulation (tDCS).
+Diminished cognitive control-the ability to adapt behavior and information processing to achieve goals-in the context of everyday tasks significantly impairs schizophrenia patients.
+By examining how treatment with tDCS affects schizophrenia patients' levels of cognitive control, particularly in language comprehension tasks, Dr. Boudewyn hopes to open the door to new treatments.

-Alberto Cruz-Martín, Ph.D., Boston University, will investigate how the loss of connections between brain cells, known as synapses, contributes to schizophrenia.
+Alberto Cruz-Martín, Ph.D., at Boston University, will investigate how the loss of connections between brain cells, known as synapses, contributes to schizophrenia.
 Recent genetic studies show that schizophrenia risk is highly associated with increased amounts of a protein called complement component 4 (C4), which may be involved in the loss of synapses.
 In mice, Dr. Cruz-Martín will experimentally increase the amount of C4 in a brain region known to be particularly affected in schizophrenia, and observe how it affects connectivity between brain cells in that region.

-Erin W. Dickie, Ph.D., Centre for Addiction and Mental Health at the University of Toronto, Canada, aims to improve outcomes for schizophrenia patients using repetitive Transcranial Magnetic Stimulation (rTMS).
+Erin W. Dickie, Ph.D., at the Centre for Addiction and Mental Health at the University of Toronto, Canada, aims to improve outcomes for schizophrenia patients using repetitive Transcranial Magnetic Stimulation (rTMS).
 A brain region known as the dorsolateral prefrontal cortex (DLPFC) has been shown to be important for cognitive and working memory functions, which are impaired in schizophrenia patients.
 Dr. Dickie will use functional magnetic resonance imaging data to develop and validate an approach for determining patient-specific DLPFC targets for rTMS treatment.

-David Dodell-Feder, Ph.D., University of Rochester, will search for ways to treat the problem of social disconnection among people with schizophrenia.
+David Dodell-Feder, Ph.D., at the University of Rochester, will search for ways to treat the problem of social disconnection among people with schizophrenia.
 Recent research suggests that this difficulty in forming social connections may stem from impairment of the brain network that supports "theory of mind"-the ability to attribute and reason about the beliefs, emotions, desires, and intentions of others.
 Dr. Dodell-Feder aims to train schizophrenia patients to more effectively engage this network with feedback, using real-time functional magnetic resonance imaging to enable the patients to view their own brain activity as it occurs.